systemd/mkosi/mkosi.md

   output formats `gpt_ext4`, `gpt_xfs`, `gpt_btrfs`.
 Defaults to 1G,
   except for `gpt_xfs` where it defaults to 1.3G.

+`--root-size-build=`

+: If specified, sets the build image root partition size to the given value instead of the value from `--root-size`.

 `--esp-size=`

 : Similar, and configures the size of the UEFI System Partition